insure logo

 Does homeowners insurance cover theft from a garage?

-Your garage is considered your personal property and any theft from your garage is covered by homeowners insurance.
+Your garage is considered a part of your home and any theft from your garage is covered by homeowners insurance.

 author image